 Advisory: English 101 with a grade of "C" or better, or equivalent or Assessment Skill Level W6 and R6 and Mathematics 34A with a grade of "C" or better, or equivalent or Assessment Skill Level M20.
 This course is a study of the scientific concepts of nutrition relating to the functioning of nutrients within the human body.
 Emphasis is placed on nutritional needs throughout the life cycle, food source of nutrients, and current nutritional issues.
 Students utilize computer technology to analyze dietary intake and evaluate nutritional status.
 Included is a personal dietary analysis indicating nutritional issues.
 Students operated computer assisted program available.
 This course is intended for students majoring in nutrition and all students interested in the science of nutrition.
-Associate Degree Credit & transfer to CSU and/or private colleges and universities.
-UC Transfer Limitation: Nutrition (NUTR) 150 and 155 combined: maximum credit, one course.
+AA/AS; CSU; UC Transfer Limitation: Nutrition (NUTR) 150 and 155 combined: maximum credit, one course.